furas/python-examples/CGI/simple-server-with-different-languages/README.md

     python3 -m http.server 8000

-and connect to them on address `http://localhost:8000`.
+and connect on address `http://localhost:8000`.

 It will serve all files in current folder and subolfers but it will not execute scripts - it will send source code for scripts.